How To Carve A Turkey

 This post may contain affiliate links.

-Whenever you think of Thanksgiving, one of the first things that comes to mind is food!
+Whenever I think of Thanksgiving, one of the first things that comes to mind is food!

 Many people live for the medley of homemade side dishes like creamy potato gratin and Brussel sprouts salad with kale and apples.
 Even desserts such as a classic apple pie are a must.